 Article 78 Proceedings

 A Writ of Mandamus can compel a government agency or official to do something they are required by law to do.
 For example, one might file an Article 78 in the form of a Writ of Mandamus to Compel to compel a government agency to issue a decision on an application.
-One might also file an Article 78 in the form of a Writ of Mandamus to Compel to compel a court to issue a decision in a case or on motion when that court has taken too long to render such decision.Writ of Prohibition
+One might also file an Article 78 in the form of a Writ of Mandamus to Compel to compel a court to issue a decision in a case or on motion when that court has taken too long to render such decision.
+An experienced Article 78 attorney at our New York firm can help you seek this type of remedy.Writ of Prohibition

 A Writ of Prohibition seeks to force or compel a government agency or official to refrain from doing something it should not do.
 For example, one might file an Article 78 in the form of a Writ of Prohibition to prohibit an agency, or even a court or judge, from acting outside the scope of their authority.
 If a judge were to unilaterally vacate a defendant’s accepted plea bargained for a guilty plea, for example, that defendant could bring an Article 78 in the form of a Writ of Prohibition.Mandamus of Review

-Speak with one of our White Plains attorneys, free of charge, by calling us at (877) 377-8666.
+Speak with one of our New York government litigation lawyers, free of charge, by calling us at 877-377-8666.